openwallet-foundation/tac/docs/governance/project-lifecycle.md

 **Acceptance Criteria**

 Projects may be granted Emeritus status via a two-thirds vote from the TAC and with approval from project ownership.
 In cases where there is a lack of project ownership, only a two-thirds vote from the TAC is required.

+Upon acceptance, Emeritus projects must list their status prominently on their website/README.

 !!! info
     If members of the community would like to re-active a project that has been granted Emeritus status, the community must start the lifecycle over again by submitting a new proposal to the TAC.